ArthurFerreira2/STARTREK/README.md

 and also one of the best text only STARTREK version one can play
 it features animations and sounds !

+Needs the INTEGER BASIC ROMS.
+**Note :** despite being able to running it, reinette-II does not support
+sound and linapple or applewin are recommended.

 The original source embeded a binary routine which was loaded at $3FA1
 and was used to play various sounds effects :